mckeeh3/akka-typed-java-cluster-sharding/README.md

 Start node 6 on port 2556, management port 8556, HTTP port 9556
 ~~~

-In the above image, nodes 1 and 6 have been restarted.
-Note that nodes 1 and 6 changed from a dark to green background color in the top-left grid.
+In the above image, cluster nodes 1 and 6 have been restarted.
+Note that nodes 1 and 6 changed from a gray to green background color in the top-left grid.
 Once these new nodes have joined the cluster, Akka cluster sharding rebalanced some of the shards to nodes 1 and 6.
 In this example, shard 1 with the red highlighted entity actor 2558-8 was rebalanced to node 1.

+In the sample scenario shown in the above images, we tracked entity actor `2558-8`.
+This entity actor instance started on node 6.
+When node 6 was stopped, the actor was restarted on node 4.
+Finally, when nodes 1 and 6 were restarted it triggered a shard rebalance that resulted in entity actor `2558-8`being restarted on node 1.

+The key point is that all of the recovery and rebalancing was handled by cluster sharding.
+This dynamic actor allocation is an example of [location transparency](https://doc.akka.io/docs/akka/current/general/remoting.html#location-transparency).